 Thanks for your Electrical Repair question Joe.

-Application: Re-wiring a GFCI Circuit.
+Application: Rewiring a GFCI Outlet Circuit.

 Skill Level: Intermediate to Advanced, best wired by a licensed electrician.